joshb/CocoaOpenGL-Swift/README.md

 CocoaOpenGL-Swift
 =================

-This is a simple example of using Swift and Cocoa to create an OpenGL application for macOS.
+This is a simple example of using Swift to create an OpenGL application for macOS and iOS.
 It features a rotating, normal mapped cylinder that is illuminated by three moving point lights of different colors.

 ![CocoaOpenGL-Swift](CocoaOpenGL-Swift.png)